sourcegraph/handbook/content/sales/index.md

 Target Accounts can be easily identified in Salesforce by the “Target Account” field designation.
 To make any updates to this field on a particular account, please contact your manager.

+AE can trade a targeted account for an unassigned account with managers approval.
+Must be in writing and sent to the Manager and SDR team.
+If the Manager accepts trade/Account will be transferred to AE.
+AE’s SDR will be assigned automatically to account unless there is activity within the last 30 days by an SDR.

+If there is activity on the account by an SDR other than the AE’s, The SDR will have 30 days from the Assignment date to set an opportunity.
+If no opportunity(per ROE of opportunity criteria) exists after 30 days, the account will be assigned to the AE’s SDR.
+SDR also has the authority without managers approval to assign the account to the AE’s SDR right away.

 ## Stages

 See also the [MQL (marketing-qualified lead) definition](../marketing/index.md#mql).